Man facing drug distribution charge pleads guilty

 The Ford F-150 pickup had a full tank of gas and its engine was running.
 While the Newbury police officer stayed with the truck, Kilbarian got back in his cruiser and drove around the area, looking for the driver.

 Kilbarian drove as far as Newburyport before turning around and heading back toward the empty truck.
-After taking the Scotland Road exit at I-95 south, he found Rebello lying in an area of tall grass on the right shoulder about 60 yards away from the truck, a backpack next to him.
+After taking the Scotland Road exit at I-95 south, he found Rebello lying in tall grass on the right shoulder about 60 yards from the truck, a backpack next to him.

 "I eventually was able to wake the individual up," Kilbarian wrote in his report.
 "Once awake, the man jumped to his feet and began pacing back and forth and jumping in the air frantically.
 The individual was also slurring his speech and was unaware of where he was and what he was doing.
 The individual believed he was in Connecticut.
 Additionally, the male had very small, pinpoint pupils which led me to believe he was under the influence of illicit drugs."